Brainvibe/travelportugal/README.md

     To access the project scroll down again to GitHub Pages section and click on the provided link.
     Link also at top of this Readme file.

-How To Run This Project Locally
+How to run this project locally.

     Go to Travel Portugal repository page.
     Click on "Clone or download" green button.